Skip to content

 Not sure where your firm stands?

-Take the 2-minute readiness assessment to see what your firm needs before 1 July 2026.
+Take the 2-minute readiness assessment to see where your firm stands now that Tranche 2 is live.